small-tech/site.js/README.md

 📊    ❨site.js❩ For statistics, see https://localhost/b64bd821d521b6a65a307c2b83060766
 ```

 This is your private, cryptographically secure random URL where you can access ephemeral statistics about your site.
 If you want to share your statistics, link to them publicly.
-If you want to keep them private, keep the URL secret.
+If you want to keep them private, please keep the URL secret.

 __Note:__ As of version 15.4.0, you can remind yourself of the statistics URL while running the Site.js daemon in production using the `site status` command while the server is active.